 Kind Regards, Johnny Utah Social Media/ Website Links

 So you have your email and you have your tracks prepared and ready, so where the heck do you send this thing?
-A little research is required, but if your producing in a certain genre, techno music for example, then you will no doubt have you favourite labels.
+A little research is required, but if your producing in a certain genre, techno music for example, and then you will no doubt have you favourite labels.
 As I said before it would be a good idea to create a swipe file where you can record all the information for each label you have sent to.

 It's unusual for a label not have a website and social media presence.
 More often than not within the "about page" or the "contact page" there will be information on sending demos and who to contact, but not always.
 Once you obtain an email address you can then check over your email and send it off.
 If there is no mention of demos you can try any other contact email but from experience your chances of this getting listened to are probably reduced even further.
 It's worth noting if you get into doing this a lot you will most likely be copying and pasting email templates.
-A word of warning.
+A word of warning!
 Make sure you check the email thoroughly before sending.
 I once had email which ended "I hope you all at Drumcode get a chance to listen to my music".
 Not great is it?

 From my own experience, certainly in techno, the big labels that are very successful are the least likely to respond and listen to unsolicited demos, even if they say they are accepting.
 I fully appreciate why this has happens as they must get bombarded with these emails every day and it becomes unmanageable and a thankless task for anyone having to go through them.
 With my own label I have had a small taste of what this is like and have sometimes been quite shocked how little effort people put in.
 I have had one line emails such as "please sign my tracks" with MP3 files attached to the email!
 Take from me this will be deleted without a listen.

 Of course email isn't the only way to contact labels.
-I would could try contacting the owner via Facebook messenger.
+I would try contacting the owner via Facebook messenger.
 This will entirely be down the person at the label you contact, some might not mind and some might get annoyed so it can be risky.
 It takes time and you have to build a relationship but could yield results if you go about it in a friendly manner, absolutely no stalking, and don't just barge in with "please listen to my music".
 Overall connecting with people and networking is without a doubt the best way to get to known and increase your chances of getting your music heard.
 If the opportunity is there this would be my first call with email and Facebook messenger being second on the list.
 I probably should mention Twitter, and whilst it's good for perhaps getting your name known it's too public a platform for sending demos in my opinion.

 If you’re in a position where you have released some music and there has been a DJ promo campaign then it's definitely worth contacting DJs that have left you good feedback.
 I'm talking about decent comments and not things like "will try, thanks :-)".
 If they like your music then they already might be familiar with your name and will be more open to listening to more tracks.
 This for me has been quite successful so far in terms of getting tracks at least listened to.